Ligonier Valley Middle School » Course Descriptions for Learning

 Course Descriptions for Learning

 Writing Workshop - ELA writing is aligned to the PA Common Core Standards and encompasses the following genres of writing: narrative, descriptive, argumentative, and informational.
-The progression is designed to enhance the learner’s ability to communicate through writing, as well as speaking and listening.
+The progression is designed to enhance the student's ability to communicate through writing, as well as speaking and listening.

 Mathematics - The mathematics progression is aligned to the PA Common Core Standards.
 Topics include statistics, data analysis, ratios, rates, and proportions.
 Introductory algebraic skills are emphasized as well and incorporated into geometry concepts.
-Learners engage in problem-solving applications and integration of skills and concepts.
+Students engage in problem-solving applications and integration of skills and concepts.

 The progression of the mathematics courses at the middle school level is as follows: